eCircuit Center

 DC_MOTOR_MODEL.CR Download the SPICE file

 Although SPICE does not provide explicit models for electro-mechanical devices, like a DC motor, creating one is fairly straightforward.
 You just need to remember that most physical behaviors, whether mechanical or electrical, can be described by a set of equations.
-So for a desired mechanical behavior (inertia, friction, etc.), simply find an equivalent electrical circuit (inductance, resistance, etc.) described by similar equations.
+So for a desired mechanical behavior (inertia, friction, etc.), you can search for an equivalent electrical circuit (inductance, resistance, etc.) described by similar equations.
 Then assign the mechanical parameters to the appropriate electrical component values and you're ready to simulate.

 ELECTRICAL WORLD